 The correct answer is A.

-In addition to PrepPacks that are intended for specific exams, our team has also developed a Mechanical Aptitude General Pack, which features numerous sample questions complete with detailed explanations, an all-purpose test guide, and tips for success.
+In addition to PrepPacks intended for specific exams, our team has also developed a Mechanical Aptitude General Pack, which features numerous sample questions complete with detailed explanations, an all-purpose test guide, and tips for success.